Electrophoresis, Protein, Serum

 Diagnosis of monoclonal gammopathies, when used in conjunction with immunofixation

-Protein electrophoresis alone is not considered an adequate screening for monoclonal gammopathies
+Protein electrophoresis alone is not considered an adequate screen for monoclonal gammopathies

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test